ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/project01.md

 * using randomization to create variety and controlled chaos in your drawings
 * applying concepts learned in lab04 to create and use your own modules

-*pair programming is STRONGLY recommended for this project*
+*pair programming is recommended for this project, but not mandatory*

 What you'll be drawing
 ----------------------